Splendor Strategy: Tactical Analysis (Overview)

 Go Big or Go Home

 The other tactic, my preferred tactic (and the preferred tactic of all on the final table) was to go big or go home.
 Find the card you want and reserve it right away, then focus.
 It is worth pointing out that if, for instance, you go for a tier 3 card worth 5 points then you will need a minimum of 10 chips.
 Where this is possible, it is highly unlikely, so it does make sense to purchase tier 2 as well.
-The philosophy is never purchase a card without a points value.
+The philosophy is never to purchase a card without a points value.

 It is doing this I managed to win a game on five cards.

 The presumed optimum game is three cards, which (I believe, although don’t quote me) would require 27 chips minimum.
 Collecting two at a time this will require 17 turns to collect the resource and buy the cards.
 This is assuming they are reserved the moment they come out to secure the victory.
 If the cards are reserved first, this will require 19 rounds of solid collecting and buying (3 rounds to collect cards/gold, and 13 turns of resource collecting, and 3 turns to purchase cards).
-It is possible but it is not ideal.
+It is possible but it is not the ideal Splendor strategy.

 Just going for values of 4 is another option.
 It requires 27 chips minimum, if all goes well.
 This would take 14 turns, picking two up a turn.
 Without reserving this would take 18 turns to complete the game.
 This is only one less turn than going for five different ones.